vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/discounts.rst

 ============================

 To activate time-limited discounts, you must activate the *Pricelists* feature.
-To do so, go to :menuselection:`Point of Sales --> Configuration --> Point of Sale` and open your PoS.
+To do so, go to :menuselection:`Điểm bán hàngs --> Configuration --> Điểm bán hàng` and open your PoS.
 Then, enable the pricelist feature.

 .. image:: discounts/discounts_05.png